Slowdeb/Tryhackme/Fusion Corp.md

 ![image](https://user-images.githubusercontent.com/76821053/123538400-a7e0ea00-d72c-11eb-8a12-437c14f90969.png)

-With this information we can create a username wordlist and use “kerbrute" which is a enumeration tool used to brute-force and enumerate valid  active-directory users by abusing the Kerberos pre-authentication.
+With this information we can create a username wordlist and use “kerbrute" which is a enumeration tool used to brute-force and enumerate valid users by abusing the Kerberos pre-authentication.

 ![image](https://user-images.githubusercontent.com/76821053/123538409-b202e880-d72c-11eb-8d0f-2b958c9c3e77.png)